OliverHuntsman/offshoreocean/content/blog/2023-09-19-week-38/index.md

 date: "2023-09-19"
 tags: [Weekly Summary]
 thumbnail:
-description: This week we catch up with Oliver Huntsman from the Offoshore Ocean and Invincible International Team
+description: This week we catch up with Oliver Huntsman from the Offshore Ocean and Invincible International Team
 ---

 ### What has been happening today VLOG